nvinckier/tutorials/wiw-sync-instructions.md

     ![](./images/run-task.jpg)

+***Note***: *Any existing phone shift appointments in Outlook that also exist in When I Work will be duplicated on the first import.
+If desired, first delete any existing phone shifts in Outlook prior to running the sync task.*

 1. A PowerShell window will open and show the message "" while the process runs.
 Once it is complete the window will disappear:

     ![](./images/running.jpg)